 Locally, Abby was owner chef of Abby’s Restaurant and Catering from 1984 until 1990.
 He has taught cooking classes, cooked professionally from 1976 to 1990, written on wine for local newspapers, conducted televised cooking series, and made guest appearances on syndicated radio programs.
 He attended La Varenne Ecole de Cuisine, Cordon Bleu, and L’Academie du Vin in Paris and has taken classes with Marcella Hazan and others.

 Abby has taught The Wine Course for CAU’s summer program since 1997, and in 2006 he developed CAU’s unique summer class Heavenly Matches, Earthly Delights: Wine and Food Preparation and Pairing, which he taught for three years.
 This class married culinary instruction and wine appreciation.
-Abby has led CAU wine study tours to Bordeaux, Burgundy, Alsace, and Champagne.
+Abby has led CAU wine study tours to Bordeaux, Burgundy, Alsace, Champagne, Rhone and Loire Valleys.